pencer-io/pencer-io.github.io/_posts/2021-04-14-ctf-thm-wreath.md

 [root@prod-serv ~]#
 ```

-Looks good, we can now get in any time via ssh as root.
+Looks good, we can now get in any time via SSH as root.

 ## Pivoting - FoxyProxy